-- 9.1.1 Notwithstanding any other clause in this industry code, a transmission entity may disconnect, interrupt or limit the provision of transmission services at one or more connection points in the case of an emergency. - 9.1.2 Where a transmission entity exercises its rights under clause 9.1.1, the transmission entity must: - (a) provide, by way of its 24 hour emergency service, information on the nature of the emergency and an estimate of the time when transmission services will be available; and - (b) use its best endeavours to restore transmission services to a transmission customer, distributor or generator once the emergency condition has passed.
+- 9.1.1 Notwithstanding any other clause in this industry code, a transmission entity may disconnect, interrupt or limit the provision of transmission services at one or more connection points in the case of an emergency. - 9.1.2 Where a transmission entity exercises, or is exercising, its rights under clause 9.1.1, the transmission entity must: - (a) provide, by way of its 24 hour emergency service, information on the nature of the emergency, the impact of the emergency on the provision of transmission services and an estimate of the time when transmission services will be available; and - (b) use its best endeavours to fully restore transmission services to a transmission customer, distributor or generator once the emergency condition has passed.